Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

 \section{Evaluation}

 We now evaluate \Sys~against Cavs, DyNet and PyTorch.
-DyNet and Cavs are both open source, state-of-the-art frameworks for recursive neural networks, and have been shown to be faster than generic frameworks like PyTorch and TensorFlow~\cite{dynet2, cavs}.
+Cavs and DyNet are both open source, state-of-the-art frameworks for recursive neural networks, and have been shown to be faster than generic frameworks like PyTorch and TensorFlow~\cite{dynet2, cavs}.
 PyTorch is included for reference.
 We evaluate these systems on Intel and ARM CPUs and on Nvidia GPUs.